All Episodes

 Isn't that interesting?

-That then if that were the problem, you could fix it immediately with no implication for even the Tylenol people.
+That if that were the problem, you could fix it immediately with no implication for even the Tylenol people.

 Because if the only people not taking it are pregnant women, well, that's not that many.

-So Tylenol would go on making money, the the uh vaccine people would go on making money, but still they could say, well, we looked really closely, and we found that pharma was in fact a problem in this very narrow way that we can easily make it go away just by telling people not to take it if they're pregnant.
+But still, they could say, well, we looked really closely and we found that pharma was in fact a problem in this very, very narrow way that we can easily make it go away just by telling people not to take it if they're pregnant.

 It feels a little too convenient, doesn't it?